 Houston, we have a problem.

-That had to be Gene Kranz’ first thought when he walked through the famed Mission Control room at NASA’s Johnson Space Center in Houston, Texas back in August 2017.
-The room, once the heart and mind of space exploration during the Apollo program, was in a sad state of disrepair.
+That had to be Gene Kranz’s first thought when he walked through the famed Mission Control room at NASA’s Johnson Space Center in Houston, Texas, in August 2017.
+Once the heart and mind of space exploration during the Apollo program, the room was in a sad state of disrepair.
 The consoles from which Kranz and his team once controlled spacecraft thousands of miles away were missing buttons.
 The carpet was held together with yellow duct tape.

 To see what he considered sacred space in such a state of disrepair had to be wrenching for Kranz, the flight director who brought the Apollo 11 and 13 crews safely home.